Microfinance and Social Impact Investment: affecting positive change

 Microfinance is a proven and effective tool to empower marginalized populations through the provision of small loans and other financial services.
 More than 60 percent of people in the developing world do not have access to formal job opportunities; microfinance enables the poor to generate income through self-employment.

 In 1997, Deutsche Bank became the first commercial bank to establish a fund to support the microfinance sector.
-The Bank provides loans to microfinance institutions (MFIs) worldwide and has served over 130 MFIs in 50 developing countries, with 261 million US dollars in capital benefitting as many as 2.8 million poor entrepreneurs.
+The Bank provides loans to microfinance institutions (MFIs) worldwide and has served over 130 MFIs in 50 developing countries, benefitting as many as 3.8 million micro-borrowers.
 Over the last decade, Deutsche Bank has been a constant advocate in emphasizing microfinance’s essential social objectives.
 The Bank has used its leadership position to establish ethical principles for the industry and recently launched a fund dedicated to MFIs that pursue customer service excellence.

 Due to Deutsche Bank’s investments, MFI clients in underserved areas have been able to finance and build small businesses that range from raising livestock to creating and selling traditional handicrafts.
 Through its work in the microfinance sector, Deutsche Bank continues to pioneer socially responsible and sustainable methods towards poverty alleviation.